bimdata/javascript-api-client/docs/ModelApi.md

 ## linkDocumentsOfElement

-> [Document] linkDocumentsOfElement(cloudPk, elementUuid, modelPk, projectPk, documentIdRequest)
+> [Document] linkDocumentsOfElement(cloudPk, elementUuid, modelPk, projectPk, requestBody)

 Link one or many documents to an element